esphome/esphome-docs/components/sensor/udp.rst

 At least one of ``id`` and ``remote_id`` must be configured.

 Publishing to Home Assistant
 ----------------------------

-Typically this type of binary sensor would be used for internal automation purposes rather than having it published back to Home Assistant, since it will be a duplicate of the original sensor.
+Typically this type of sensor would be used for internal automation purposes rather than having it published back to Home Assistant, since it will be a duplicate of the original sensor.

 If it *is* desired to expose the sensor to Home Assistant, then the ``internal:`` configuration setting needs to be explicitly set to ``false`` and a name provided.
-Only the state (i.e. binary value) of the remote sensor is received by the consumer, so any other attributes must be explicitly configured.
+Only the state (i.e. numeric value) of the remote sensor is received by the consumer, so any other attributes must be explicitly configured.

 See Also